 such that, for any rigid analytic variety $X$ and any $n\in\Z$

 \end{thm}

-On the other hand, this (co)homology theory is unsatisfying for many aspects.
-Indeed, Berkovich spaces are ``too much contractible''.
-For example, $|\G_m(C)|_{\Berk}$ is (strongly) homotopically equivalent to a point, destroying therefore any information linked to monodromy and any hope to extend this realization to stable motives.
-On the other hand, some results of Berkovich \cite{berk-tate} analogous to Tate's conjecture, hint to the fact that this cohomology theory captures the weight-zero part of the other realizations, as he proves that for any algebraic variety $X$ over a discretely valued $K$ we have
+On the other hand, this (co)homology theory is unsatisfying in many respects.
+Indeed, Berkovich spaces are ``too contractible''.
+For example, $|\G_m(C)|_{\Berk}$ is (strongly) homotopically equivalent to a point, destroying therefore any information linked to monodromy and any hope to extend this realization to stable motives (obtained by formally inverting the Tate twist).
+On the other hand, some results of Berkovich \cite{berk-tate} hint to the fact that this cohomology theory captures the weight-zero part of the other realizations, as he proves that for any algebraic variety $X$ over a discretely valued $K$ we have

 where the right hand side is the maximal sub-representation of $H^i_{\et}(X,\Q_\ell)$ on which (a lift of) Frobenius acts by roots of unity.
-The main result of this paper is to provide the following motivic interpretation/generalization of these formulas (see Theorem \ref{main0}). \begin{thm} Let $K$ be a complete non-archimedean field and $\Lambda$ be a $\Q$-algebra.
+The main result of this paper is to provide the following motivic interpretation/generalization of these formulas (see Theorem \ref{main0}). \begin{thm} Let $K$ be a complete valued field and $\Lambda$ be a $\Q$-algebra.
 The functor $\LL B^*$ can be enriched with a Galois action, so that $\LL B^*M$ is an Artin motive.
-Also, for any motive $M\in\RigDA^{\eff}(K,\Lambda)$ there exists a canonical map
+Also, for any motive $M\in\RigDA^{\eff}_{\et}(K,\Lambda)$ there exists a canonical map

-which is universal among maps from $M$ to an Artin motive. \end{thm} As an application, we obtain in particular that the formula \eqref{w0B} holds true for any rigid analytic variety (or more generally, any compact rigid analyitc motive) $X$ and without any assumption on $K$.
-We can also answer positively to a conjecture of Ivorra and Sebag \cite{ivo-seb}.